 Regardless of age, there are many ways of training your brain to improve cognitive function, mental clarity and memory.
 But, we’re going to leave popular methods like rest, physical exercise, solving puzzles and meditation for another blog segment.
-This post is tailored towards brain food—in particular spices—which are loaded with potent phytonutrients destined to arise brain health by combating stress, inflammation and degeneration.
+This post is tailored towards brain food—in particular our Arise Chai Tea—which is loaded with potent phytonutrients destined to arise brain health by combating stress, inflammation and degeneration.

 Brain—the Master Controller

 Cognition, Memory, Mood and Movement—It’s All in The Message